dustinstansbury/stacked_generalization/README.md

 # stacked_generalization
 Python implementation of stacked generalization classifier, as described [here](http://machine-learning.martinsewell.com/ensembles/stacking/).

-Plays nice with sklearn classifiers, or any model classes that has a `fit` and `predict` method.
+Plays nice with sklearn classifiers, or any model classes that hava both `.fit` and `.predict` methods.

 # Installation
 Currently the package is not on PyPi, but is easy to install directly from github via `pip` using the following command.